goreleaser/goreleaser/www/docs/customization/announce/linkedin.md

     # Whether its enabled or not.
     enabled: true

-    # Message template to use while publishing.
+    # Message to use while publishing.
+    #
     # Default: '{{ .ProjectName }} {{ .Tag }} is out!
 Check it out at {{ .ReleaseURL }}'
     message_template: 'Awesome project {{.Tag}} is out!'
 ```